SchineD/microservice/README.md

 ## Before you start coding

-Springboot, the generation of the OpenAPI docs and React are all problematic when run behind a reverse proxy like Standard Portal.
+Springboot, the generation of the OpenAPI docs and Angular are all problematic when run behind a reverse proxy like Standard Portal.
 In order to fix this, the portal application name has to be coded into some files.